-SNS OPS (Provision representatives and SNS JU

-of calendar) representatives (SNS projects,

-6G-IA, SNS JU office) may

-NI Representatives + provide information on

-SNS projects (enter upcoming events / webinars /

-relevant events on sessions, to create awareness

-calendar) and to allow for other

-, representatives to join open

-events.

-SNS ICE (email list Common list c f e-mail A list of e-mail contacts Email list

-creation) contacts containing key representatives implementation by end

-from the SNS JU (SNS JU office, of February 2024.

-CSA projects, 6G-IA) and at least

-1 representative from each

-main EU National Initiative, to

-facilitate communication among

-stakeholders and widescale

-reception of relevant

-announcements.
-This list can

-also be used for the organization

-of common events.

-Attention: caution should be

-taken by all participants in the

-list to not misuse the list with

-intensive messaging (spam) and

-to treat the list in accordance

-with GDPR rules.
+relevant events on calendar) other representatives to join open events.
+SNS ICE (email list creation) Common list of e- mail contacts A list of e-mail contacts containing key representatives from the SNS JU (SNS JU office, CSA projects, 6G-IA) and at least 1 representative from each main EU National Initiative, to facilitate communication among stakeholders and widescale reception of relevant announcements.
+This list can also be used for the organization of common events.
+Attention : caution should be taken by all participants in the list to not misuse the list with intensive messaging (spam) and to treat the list in accordance with GDPR rules.
+Email list implementation by end of February 2024.

-3.2.2 Aligned approach towards standardization (EU use case input)
+4.2.2 Aligned approach towards standardization (EU use case input)